Author: Nandor Bodo, Applications engineer, Manchester

 FIgure 6.
 Inverter leg with PWM output voltage

 It is therefore clear that the maximal output voltage amplitude cannot be higher than Vdc/2.
 However, certain amount of third harmonic (and its multiples) can be added to the sinusoidal reference.
 Once again, these harmonics are applied to all three phases, raising the voltage of all three in the same manner and therefore no third harmonic current will flow.
 The third harmonic can be added in such a way that it decreases the maximum of the reference, allowing more headroom for the reference signal and increasing the modulation range (i.e. the maximum phase voltage applied) by an additional 15%.
-The same effect can be achieved by calculating the difference between the minimum and maximum references (out of the three available) dividing this value by two and adding it to all three reference signals.
+The same effect can be achieved by calculating the average between the minimum and maximum references (out of the three available) and adding it to all three reference signals.
 The described method can be studied within Simulation 2.
 If such reference signals are applied, the performance will be equivalent to space vector modulation.

 Simulation 2.
 Min-max injection modulation method